-Justice Department Executes Third Federal Prisoner In A Week
+Justice Department Executes 3rd Federal Prisoner In A Week

 He added: "There was no reason for the government to kill him, in haste or at all.
 In any case, they failed.
 The Dustin Honken they wanted to kill is long gone.
 The man they killed today was a human being, who could have spent the rest of his days helping others and further redeeming himself.
 May he rest in peace."

-Early Friday morning, a federal appeals court denied Honken's last ditch request to block the execution.
+Early Friday morning, a federal appeals court denied Honken's last-ditch request to block the execution.

-Attorney General Bill Barr relaunched executions this week for the first time since 2003.
-He has scheduled execution in late August.
+Attorney General William Barr relaunched executions this week for the first time since 2003.
+He has scheduled another execution in late August.

 NPR's Carrie Johnson contributed to this report.